Malin GAA mourn death of Hall of Famer John O’Neill

 The late John O'Neill (right), his wife Myra and their granddaughter Aisling.

-Malin GAA club have paid tribute to club Hall of Fame John O’Neill, who passed away on Friday.
+Malin GAA club have paid tribute to club Hall of Famer John O’Neill, who passed away on Friday.

 A native of County Laois, John moved to Malin at a young age and he became a permanent part of the furniture of the local club.